-- 1. a larger smooth-walled part in which the pulmonary veins enter; - 2. the interatrial septum with a semilunar depression (with valve of foramen ovale), which indicates the floor of the oval fossa; - 3. a left atrioventricular (AV) orifice through which the left atrium discharges blood into the left ventricle.
+- a larger smooth-walled part in which the pulmonary veins enter; - a left atrioventricular (AV) orifice through which the left atrium discharges blood into the left ventricle; - 3. the interatrial septum with a semilunar depression, which indicates the floor of the oval fossa.